datacommonsorg/import/docs/counters.md

 ### Resolution_OrphanLocalReference_

-**Description:** The local ID of the node is missing from the entire sub-graph resolved by the import tool.
+The local ID of the node is missing from the entire sub-graph resolved by the import tool.

 **Suffix Description:** The property this reference was found in

 ### Resolution_ReferenceToFailedNode_

-**Description:** The reference was resolved, but to a failed node, therefore, this node also failed to resolve
+The reference was resolved, but to a failed node, therefore, this node also failed to resolve

 **Suffix Description:** The property this reference was found in